Trek5200/liftoff-assignments/P2-Project_Outline/README.md

 - Provide a map showing the locations of selected water gardens to visit
 - Provide routing to next water garden from present location
 - Allow admin to add water gardens to the database
-- Water Garden information: Owners, Address, Description, Musician, Artist,
+- Water Garden information: Owners, Address, Description, Musician, Artist, Schedule for Musician and Artist's performance timeslot
 - Allow admin to identify which water gardens are on the present years tour
 - Maintain history of which water gardens were on which year's tour and any garden updates by year.
 - Include advertiser information